eBUS/adapter/picfirmware.en.md

 #### LED in Bootloader
 {:id="ledboot"}
-If the LED lights up permanently with full brightness immediately after supplying power, the PIC is in bootloader mode and is waiting for commands on the serial interface.
+If the LED lights up permanently very brightly (more than all others) immediately after supplying power, the PIC is in bootloader mode and is waiting for commands on the serial interface.

 #### LED in normal operation (without Ethernet)
 {:id="ledregular"}